Birding in New York City: Plume trade

 New York City was a major center in the debate over hunting and trading birds for fashion.
 In the late 19th century, a time of prosperity led to increased popularity of luxury goods like fashion accessories.
 Bird feathers and other parts were common features, especially in hats.
 Birds like the great egret were hunted in large numbers to use their plumes.
 In 1886, Frank Chapman, an ornithologist with the American Museum of Natural History, conducted a "feathered hat census".
 He walked around the streets of Manhattan, counting hats that used feathers or other bird parts and trying to identify the bird species when possible.
 Birds were used in about 75% of women's hats at the time and included at 40 identifiable native species.
-The New York State Plumage Law, passed in May 1910, prohibited the sale of plumes of native birds.
+New York State passed the Audubon Plumage Law in May 1910, prohibited the sale of plumes of native birds.

 Invasive species introductions

 New York City was the site of several species introductions, including two which became widespread invasive species in the United States: house sparrows and European starlings.
 In the 1850s, linden moths were causing significant damage to plants in New York City, so the city imported house sparrows which they hoped would eat the caterpillars.
 Other cities did similarly, only to learn that house sparrows prefer to eat seeds and grain for most of their lifecycle.
 However, the birds are aggressive, rapidly multiplying and pushing out native species.
 One of the people who pushed for the sparrows' import was pharmacist and amateur ornithologist Eugene Schieffelin, who went on to lead the American Acclimatization Society, a group focused on introducing European species to North America.

-In 1890-91, Schlieffelin and the society released about 100 pairs of European starlings in Central Park, mainly for aesthetic reasons.
+In 1890–91, Schlieffelin and the society released about 100 pairs of European starlings in Central Park, mainly for aesthetic reasons.
 A common, though disputed, story is that Schieffelin was attempting to introduce every bird species mentioned in the works of William Shakespeare.
 In the following decades they spread across the country and grew to number in the hundreds of millions.